xzackaly/SeptaBSL/README.md

-# SEPTA Broad Street Line (BSL) with color added
+# SEPTA Broad Street Line (BSL) Consolidated Schedule - with color added!

-SEPTA's consolidated BSL schedule...great for planning downtown excursions...terrible for figuring out which row is the Express and which is the 8th&Market.
-For me.
-If you know how...GREAT.
-Me?
 Welcome to my first *something-I-want* Python project.
+I sporadically use SEPTA's online consolidated BSL schedule to plan downtown excursions.
+I don't use those lines regularly.
+I had a terrible time figuring out which row on the chart represents the Express and which is the 8th-&-Market.

 ---
 ## Specifications

-Tint rows on chart; use Septa BSL color scheme: Orange-Yellow=8th&Market, Green=Express.
+So the goal was to *color-tint* rows on chart; use Septa BSL color scheme: Orangey-Yellow=8th & Market, Green=Express.

 ---